dlt-hub/verified-sources/sources/sql_database/README.md

     For example, the pipeline_name for the above pipeline example is `rfam`, you can use any custom name instead.

-## Pick right table backend for your data
+## Pick the right table backend
-Table backends process stream of rows from database tables into batches in various formats.
+Table backends convert stream of rows from database tables into batches in various formats.
 The default backend **sqlalchemy** is following standard `dlt` behavior of extracting and normalizing Python dictionaries.
-This is a safe bet for a smaller tables, initial development work and sampling of large datasets.
+We recommend it for smaller tables, initial development work and when minimal dependencies or pure Python environment is required.
 It is also the slowest.
 Database tables are structured data and other backends speed up dealing with such data significantly.
-The **pyarrow** will convert rows into `arrow` tables, has good performance, preserves exact database types and we recommend it to.
+The **pyarrow** will convert rows into `arrow` tables, has good performance, preserves exact database types and we recommend it for large tables.

 ### **sqlalchemy** backend